lscotzni/TC1_motor_model/notes.md

 POWERTRAIN MODEL:
 - ask about the input phase current and how it's different from Id and Iq in the motor model
   - USE THE CURRENT COMPONENTS FOR POST-PROCESSING CALCULATIONS
+- use sub-dictionaries to store the information for different nodes
+  - keys include in & out connections, efficiency (except battery and motor), and component-specific parameters like gear ratio

+# DISCUSS WITH ZEYU + SHUOFENG:
+- concerns with exact values in the efficiency map:
+  - potentially add the factor "p" when converting to rad/sec (wait for Zeyu's response)